 The phase ordering problem has been a long-standing challenge since the late 1970s, yet it remains an open problem due to having a vast optimization space and an unbounded nature, making it an open-ended problem without a finite solution; one can limit the scope by reducing the number and the length of optimizations.
 Traditionally, such locally optimized decisions are made by hand-coded algorithms tuned for a small number of benchmarks, often requiring significant effort to be retuned when the benchmark suite changes.
-In the past 20 years, Machine Learning has been employed to construct performance models to improve the selection and ordering of compiler optimizations; however, the approaches are not baked into the compiler seamlessly and never materialized to be leveraged at a fine-grained scope of code segments.
+In the past 20 years, Machine Learning has been employed to construct performance models to improve the selection and ordering of compiler optimizations; however, the approaches are not baked into the compiler seamlessly and have never been leveraged at a fine-grained scope of code segments.

-This paper presents Protean Compiler --- An agile framework to enable LLVM with built-in phase-ordering capabilities at a fine-grained scope.
-The framework also comprises a complete library of more than 140 handcrafted static feature collection methods at varying scopes, and the experimental results showcase speedup gains of up to 4.1\% on average and up to 15.7\% on select Cbench applications wrt LLVM's \texttt{O3} by just incurring a few extra seconds of build time on Cbench.
-Additionally, Protean compiler allows for an easy integration with third-party ML frameworks and other Large Language Models, and this two-step optimization shows a gain of 10.1\% and 8.5\% speedup wrt O3 on Cbench's Susan and Jpeg applications.
+This paper presents Protean Compiler --- an agile framework to augment LLVM with built-in phase-ordering capabilities at a fine-grained scope.
+The framework also comprises a complete library of more than 140 handcrafted static feature collection methods at varying scopes, and the experimental results showcase speedup gains of up to 4.1\% on average and up to 15.7\% on select CBench applications relative to LLVM's \texttt{-O3}, by just incurring a few extra seconds of build time on CBench. \taco{Additionally, Protean compiler can speed up SPEC CPU 2017 (Integer suite) by an average of 1\% and up to 6.4\% on selected benchmarks.
+Our framework supports parallel compilation and a built-in recommender system to speed up the search and reduce build-time overhead.}

+Protean compiler allows for an easy integration with third-party ML frameworks and other Large Language Models, and two applications of this two-step optimization show a gain of 10.1\% and 8.5\% speedup w.r.t. \texttt{-O3} on CBench's Susan and Jpeg applications.
 Protean compiler is seamlessly integrated into LLVM and can be used as a new, enhanced, full-fledged compiler.
 We plan to release the project to the open-source community in the near future.

 \ccsdesc[500]{Software and its engineering~Compilers} \ccsdesc[500]{Computing methodologies~Machine learning}

 \keywords{Compilers, Optimization Framework, Phase ordering, Deep Learning, LLVM, LLMs}